 Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 The brew has been revered by Amazonian indigenous tribes for centuries who use the brew to reach higher states of consciousness.
-Over time, the word has spread, and with thousands of Ayahuasca tourists looking to embark on their own transformative healing journey, multiple Ayahuasca retreats have been popping up from Costa Rica to Peru*.
+Over time, the word has spread, and with thousands of Ayahuasca tourists looking to embark on their own transformative healing journey, multiple Ayahuasca retreats have been popping up from Costa Rica to Portugal.

 Ayahuasca tourism’s lure can be attributed to multiple factors.
 This sacred plant medicine has incredibly revelatory and purgative (vomiting) effects and carries within it the potential of of engendering spiritual awakenings in those who drink it.
 Others may wish to partake in a ceremony in order to learn how to cope with trauma and depression, while others seek to be healed of addictions and serious physical and mental illnesses.